-In connection with the issuance of the Certificates, the Seller engaged the Diligence Provider to perform two separate data integrity reviews on certain of the mortgage loans in the Initial Pool.
+In connection with the issuance of the Certificates, the Seller engaged the Diligence Provider to perform two separate data integrity reviews on certain of the mortgage loans.

 Modification Data Review.
-The Diligence Provider performed a data integrity review on 16 fields found on the Seller's data file for all of the mortgage loans in the Initial Pool (the "Modification Data Integrity Fields") against the modification source documents on all of the mortgage loans in the Initial Pool at the time of the review for a total review of 206,768 data fields (the "Modification Data Review").
+The Diligence Provider performed a data integrity review on 8 fields found on the Seller's data file for all of the Mortgage Loans in the Final Pool (the "Modification Data Integrity Fields" and such Mortgage Loans subject to such review, the "Modification Data Review Mortgage Loans") against the modification source documents on all of the mortgage loans in the initial pool at the time of the review for a total review of 104,144 data fields (the "Modification Data Review").